JMLizano/StackOverflow-Question-Tagging/Decisions.md

 There are not a lot of options out there: https://github.com/combust/mleap

 MLEAP seems the most intestering one, but you are forced to rewrite the transform() method from the model in plain Scala.
-I will go with my own serialization format, and serving using some standar web server
+I will go with my own serialization format, and serving using some standard web server

 OneVsRest Model